 We begin each day with tefillah – morning prayer services.
 For younger campers, these are age-appropriate services where campers learn the service and practice leading it.
 For older campers, these services are entirely camper led – campers lead the tefillot, read Torah, have aliyot, and take on other leadership roles in the service.
 While teaching basic skills, our emphasis is on making tefillah a meaningful and spiritual experience.

-After breakfast, campers enjoy four hours of activities before a hot lunch.
+After breakfast, campers enjoy three to four hours of activities before a hot lunch.
 Lunch is followed by menuchah (rest time) and several more activities before dinner.
 Each day, two hours are devoted to Judaic and Ivrit (Hebrew) education (through fun activities, discussion groups, projects and games) and another hour to instructional swim.
 Campers have THREE activity periods each day that are spent according to camper’s choice.
 Campers sign-up for two-week rotations in the chugim of their choice (all the great activities listed at the top of this page, plus many more!
 More details are below…).

 We have a complete archery range at Camp Ramah in New England, where campers can learn all the basics of archery.
 After a lengthy safety orientation, campers are fitted to properly-sized equipment and begin learning how to shoot.
 They learn the procedures of an archery range, and are challenged to hit targets from varying distances.
 With time and focus, many of our campers are able to become highly accurate!